 A 4 stage diet plan is recommended to patients after the gastric bypass and sleeve gastrectomy operation.
 We will provide you more specific guidelines in email.
-For our English speaking customer convenience we offer a free UK based post-bariatric and nutrition specialist’s consultation after the surgery.
+For our English speaking customer convenience we offer a free UK based bariatric dietitian’s consultation after you are back home from your surgery.

 Stage 1 – Liquids

 The first stage will long up to 14 days after your surgery.
 In the first 3-4 days you have to drink water / diluted, non sugar juice by small sips all day long.
 After the first 4-5 days you can add non fat broth, semi skim milk, sugar free jelly, skim yogurt without bits, clear cream soup, tea, coffee.

 Remember the necessary amount of liquids for your body is 1.5 – 2 l a day!

 Aim to establish your eating schedule and have 3 main meals per day – breakfast (protein rich drink), lunch (1 small cup of soup & 1 small cup of thin yogurt), and dinner (a protein rich drink and or fruit squash), and 3 small meals (for ex. a cup of milk,) between 3 main meals.
 You also have to drink water between all meals.